 Minimize Contact Lenses Wear

-Travel presents an environment that isn’t the most ideal place for wearing contacts, so if you can minimize your contact lens wear and opt for glasses instead, you may find it easier on your eyes.
+Travel presents an environment that isn’t the most ideal place for wearing your contacts, so if you can minimize your contact lens wear and opt for glasses instead, you may find it easier on your eyes.

 While your daily routine may see you diligently remembering to take out your contacts before you go to bed, it’s easy to forget this step when travelling, especially when you’re on a plane.
 And falling asleep while wearing contacts is never a good idea.